Lindsay Lohan Still Supports Trump, Even After What Happened At The Airport

 In January, Trump drew criticism from advocacy groups when he signed an immigrant order barring citizens from seven Muslim-majority countries from entering the U.S.

-After a female security staff member opened Lindsay Lohan’s passport and saw her name in it, she started “immediately apologizing,” but still insisted that the singer remove her headscarf.
+After a female security staff member opened Lindsay Lohan’s passport and saw her name in it, she started “immediately apologizing,” but still insisted that the singer should remove her headscarf.

 Lindsay Lohan admits that she was “freaking out” by the incident.
 The Mean Girls actress says she’s “scared” what such thorough security checks at airports might mean for other people.